macieklamberski/feedsmith/README.md

 ```

 > [!WARNING]
-> Detect functions are designed to quickly identify the type of feed by searching for the signature of the feed, such as the `<rss>` tag in the case of RSS feeds.
-However, it is possible for the function to detect an RSS feed, even if that feed is invalid.
-Only when using the `parseRssFeed` function will the feed be fully validated.
+> Detect functions are designed to quickly identify the feed format by looking for its signature, such as the `<rss>` tag in the case of RSS feeds.
+However, the function may detect an RSS feed even if it is invalid.
+The feed will be fully validated only when using the `parseRssFeed` function.

 ## Generating feeds